annea-ai/python-framework/README.md

 # Libs
 Contains reusable libs

+## Pypi
+Libs are automatically built as pip packages and published to [pypi](https://pypi.org/project/annea-foo/)

 # Dependencies
 * Apps may depend on libs
 * Libs may depend on other libs